konflux-ci/quality-dashboard/README.md

 * Github connector: to pull data from github, such as repositories information and actions status
 * Codecov connector: to pull code coverage data from Codecov
 * ProwJobs connector: to pull automatically data about prow jobs executions impacting the repositories
+* Jira connector: to pull issues from Jira

 The database will retain last 10 days of CI job executions.